 Readers interested in reading any one of these chapters to learn more about the Big Book and AA can find an online PDF version of any of these chapters here.

-Effectiveness and Criticisms of the Big Book and of AA
+Effectiveness and Criticisms of the Alcoholics Anonymous Big Book

 The primary support for AA comes from members who are thoroughly devoted to its precepts and overall approach.
 Numerous criticisms of AA have been voiced over the years, perhaps one of the most critical being an article published in 2014 in The Atlantic.